writing

 This journey, working with others, to work on myself to become a better man, a man that my beloved can see and trust and rely upon, feel safe with, is profound and is always ongoing, and always requiring vigilance.
 It requires doing the work, and it is worth it.

 Yes, at times it will make me feel uncomfortable and resentful, tired and even angry, but I am able to always return to the core of this endeavour and see why it feels that way.
 It feels that because something deeply ingrained, that needs to be examined and challenged is being put in the spotlight and is resisting.
 Bring it on.
 I thank Dorothy for her persistence and vigilance in bringing important things to my attention, and I thank myself for engaging with it and feeling what I feel and reflecting on it and then doing the work.
-I have a come a long way, and the journey goes on, the journey to be man I want to be: there, visible, reliable, strong, vulnerable, honest, a man of integrity, and to be seen as such.
+I have come a long way, and the journey goes on, the journey to be the man I want to be: there, visible, reliable, strong, vulnerable, honest, a man of integrity, and to be seen as such.

 • The Fugitive